dslmeinte/polyglot-emf/README.md

 1. Describe a [JSON Schema](https://json-schema.org/specification.html) for "XMI in JSON", based on/extracted from [ecore.js](https://emfjson.github.io/projects/ecorejs/latest/), [`emfjson-jackson`](https://github.com/emfjson/emfjson-jackson) and [PyEcore](https://github.com/pyecore/pyecore).
 	This would be useful as JSON Schema is a standard that's increasingly supported by tools, and standards/frameworks/specifications such as [OpenAPI](http://spec.openapis.org/oas/v3.0.3) (formerly Swagger).
 	* If ecore.js, `emfjson-jackson` and PyEcore differ: find a middle ground, and try to advocate/establish that through PRs?

+## Repo structure

+* [`mps/`](./mps/) holds an JetBrains' MPS project.
+  	This project holds a model with some JSON Schemas which are authored using a JSON Schema language implementation that can be [here](https://github.com/dslmeinte/mps-open-source/tree/master/mps-open-source).
+  	Clone [this repository](https://github.com/dslmeinte/mps-open-source), open MPS on `mps-open-source/mps-open-source`, and build the entire project.
+  	After that, you can open [`mps/`](./mps/) as a project in a new MPS window, and open roots in the `EMF` model in the `schemas` module.
+  	Building that module results in JSON schemas in [`mps/solutions/schemas/source_gen/EMF/`](./mps/solutions/schemas/source_gen/EMF/).
+* [`ideas.md`](./ideas.md) holds a collection of ideas/TODOs.